 How many horses race in the Johnny Henderson Grand Annual Chase?

-The race is open to horses aged four years or older.
+The race is open to horses aged five years or older.